 We support and promote literature from all cultures and languages, and believe in the right of every individual to have a voice and to carry out their work freely.
 We are truly global in our reach and impact.

 The PEN International office works to support PEN Centres around the world.
-If you’re interested in learning about the procedures to set up a new PEN Centre, please get in touch with Paul Finegan, the Centres and Committees Officer at: paul.finegan [at] pen-international.org
+If you’re interested in learning about the procedures to set up a new PEN Centre, please get in touch with Jena Patel, the Congress, Committees and Centres Coordinator at: jenal.patel [at] pen-international.org

 If you wish to become a member of PEN find your local Center here.